 Salary arrears are complex.
 HRs need to calculate multiple complex parameters to ensure that arrears are paid on time.
-Whenever there was a delay in payment of employee salary or miscalculation, it needs to be paid in arrears.
+Whenever there was a delay in payment of employee salary or miscalculation, it reflects in the salary slip format, and needs to be paid in arrears.

 However, it is easier said than done since these arrear calculations require manual calculations depending on each scenario.